Large scale structure prior knowledge in the dark siren method: Results

 \subsection{Dark siren analysis of the Hubble constant for GW190814}

 With our brand new LOS redshift prior, we analyze the GW event GW190814, which has fairly good catalog support and excellent sky localization ($90 \%$ confidence regions covers about 19 deg$^2$).
+This event has also been analyzed for astrophysics and tests of gravity \cite{LIGOScientific:2020zkf}.
 We present the 13 lines of sight which correspond to the $99.9\%$ sky localization region of GW190814 in Fig.\,\ref{fig:LOS_var_GW190814}.
 We also plot the $68\%$ confidence interval for the expected redshift $z$ of GW190814, given the luminosity distance measurement and assuming a Planck prior on $H_0$.
 This region overlaps well with a place where the impact of variance completion begins to be noticeable by eye on individual lines of sight.
 For single lines of sight, the change can be relatively important.
 However, combining as few as 13 lines of sight with equal weights, averages out some of the structure brought in by variance completion, as may be seen in Fig.\,\ref{fig:LOS_var_over_empty}.
 Indeed, assuming for simplicity that the over- and under-densities of these $N$ lines of sight are gaussian distributed, we expect the standard deviation at a given redshift to be of order $\sigma = \sqrt{\sigma_R^2(z)/N}$.
-For $\sigma_R(z)\sim 0.5$ as may be seen in Fig.\,\ref{fig:sigmaR(z)} and $N = 13$, this gives $\sigma \simeq 0.14$.
+For $\sigma_R(z)\sim 0.3$ as may be seen in Fig.\,\ref{fig:sigmaR(z)} and $N = 13$, this gives $\sigma \simeq 0.08$.
 This corresponds roughly to the amplitude of the difference between the two curves in Fig.\,\ref{fig:LOS_var_over_empty}.
 It should be clear that if the sky localization covers more pixels, then the information brought in by variance completion averages out even more, although weighting each pixel by their respective probability to host the GW may mitigate this effect.
 In Fig.\,\ref{fig:posterior_H0}, we plot a Hubble constant posterior using the uniform and luminosity weighting with homogeneous completion versus luminosity weighting with variance completion.
-It turns out that variance completion gives a posterior distribution which is marginally more compact.
-Uniform or luminosity weighting with homogeneous completion and luminosity weighting with variance completion give $H_0 =80.34 \pm 34.00, 83.21\pm 32.80, 84.35 \pm 32.49,$ km s$^{-1}$ Mpc$^{-1}$ respectively.
-They are all consistent with each other and variance completion gives marginally tighter error bars on $H_0$ for this one well localized GW event.
+It turns out that variance completion gives a posterior distribution which is marginally less compact for this particular event.
+Uniform or luminosity weighting with homogeneous completion and luminosity weighting with variance completion give $H_0 =79.373^{+40.560}_{-{39.054}}, 82.122^{39.153}_{-36.991}, 80.353^{+ 40.770}_{-36.213}$ km s$^{-1}$ Mpc$^{-1}$ respectively.
+They are all consistent with each other and with the results of \cite{LIGOScientific:2020zkf,Vasylyev:2020hgb}, which use \texttt{gwcosmo} which relies on homogeneous completion.
+They are also consistent with the analysis of \cite{DES:2020nay}, which use the Dark Energy Survey, which is complete at the relevant redshift range and as such, does not require any completion technique.
 In the next section, we apply variance completion to GW events of up to the third observing run of LVK.